Real Estate Investment Trusts (REITs)

 Funds from Operations = Net Operating Income + Depreciation + Amortization

-Sometimes different REITs are compared using a price-to-FFO ratio (P/FFO), similar to the price-to-earnings ratio used to compare stocks.
+Sometimes different REITs are compared using a price-to-FFO ratio (P/FFO), like the price-to-earnings ratio used to compare stocks.
 The inverse of this ratio, FFO/P, which is the earnings yield for a REIT, is also sometimes used.

 Types of REITs: Equity, Mortgage, or Hybrid

 REITs are primarily classified as being either equity REITs or mortgage REITs.
 Some are hybrid REITs, a combination of the 2 types.